Bay Of Plenty

 As a result, thermal reserves combine with bubbling mud pools, hot springs and spouting geysers to form one of the most unique, impressive and active landscapes in the country of New Zealand.

-The region has 5 main geothermal areas within its boundaries, with each offering a slightly different emphasis.
+The region has five main geothermal areas within its boundaries, with each offering a slightly different emphasis.
 Whakarewarewa is perhaps the most famous of the group due in large part to its proximity to Rotorua (under 10 minutes away), its expansive number of springs (around 500 in total) and its traditional Maori village which adds a cultural bent to the proceedings.
-Hell’s Gate may be its most spectacular example with a great deal of activity and its renowned steaming waterfall, while Wai-O-Tapu, Waimangu and the Craters of the Moon geothermal walk round out the lineup.
+Hell’s Gate may be its most spectacular example with a great deal of activity and its renowned steaming waterfall, while Wai-O-Tapu, Waimangu and the Craters of the Moon geothermal walks round out the lineup.

-The Maori culture also plays a large part in drawing people in to Rotorua, due to its location in the figurative heart of Maori civilisation.
+The Maori culture plays a large part in drawing people to Rotorua, due to its location in the figurative heart of Maori civilisation.
 The area boasts many cultural attractions allowing visitors to either absorb or take part in the culture via talks and interactive performances that detail the fascinating history and traditional ways of life of the Maori people.